brainlife/brainlife.github.io/_pages/life.md

 * *The strength of evidence* compares the mean prediction error between alternative hypotheses.
 * *The earth mover's distance* compares full distributions of prediction error.

-These metrics can be used for:
+These metrics can be used for >

 1. Comparing tractography algorithms.
 2. Evaluating the quality of tractography solutions for individual brains or for a group of brains